A Novel Ridge Detector for Nonstationary Multicomponent Signals: Development and Application to Robust Mode Retrieval: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{any} signals such as audio signals (music, speech, bird songs) \cite{gribonval2003harmonic}, medical data (electrocardiogram, thoracic and abdominal movement signals), can be modeled as a superimposition of amplitude- and frequency-modulated (AM-FM) modes \cite{Lin2016, Herry2017}, and are therefore called \emph{multicomponent signals} (MCSs).
-Time-frequency analysis is often used to deal with such signals \cite{Flandrin1998,Boashash2003,stankovic2014time}, since their modes are associated with curves in the \emph{time-frequency} (TF) plane, called \emph{ridges}.
-To extract these ridges is essential when one is interested in separating a MCS into its constituent modes \cite{Auger2013}.
-For that purpose, several TF-based techniques were developed \cite{Carmona1997}\cite{Carmona1999} using the idea that the ridges correspond to local maxima along the frequency axis of the modulus of some \emph{time-frequency representation} (TFR).
-Indeed, it was shown in \cite{stankovic2001measure,stankovic2001performance} that these maxima approximate the \emph{instantaneous frequency} (IF) of the modes, the quality of approximation depending on the noise level and on the length of the analysis window.
-This concept has then been used on various types of TFRs such as for instance the \emph{short-time Fourier transform} (STFT) \cite{meignen2018retrieval,colominas2020fully}, or \emph{synchrosqueezed transforms} either based on the continuous wavelet transform \cite{Daubechies2011} or STFT \cite{Thakur2013,oberlin2013,behera2018theoretical}.
-TF ridges are also used in demodulation approaches still developed for the purpose of \emph{mode retrieval} (MR) \cite{Li2012,meignen2017demodulation}.
-An alternative TF-based MR technique, not explicitly using ridge detection, consists of finding locally the linear chirp that fits the best the STFT of the signal \cite{colominas2019time}.
+\IEEEPARstart{M}{any} nonstationary signals such as audio signals (music, speech, bird songs) \cite{gribonval2003harmonic}, electrocardiogram \cite{Herry2017}, thoracic and abdominal movement signals \cite{Lin2016}, can be modeled as a superposition of amplitude- and frequency-modulated (AM/FM) modes.
+Such signals are called \emph{multicomponent signals} (MCSs), and \emph{time-frequency} (TF) analysis is often used to deal with them \cite{Flandrin1998,Boashash2003,stankovic2014time}, essentially because the modes are associated with curves in the TF plane, called \emph{ridges}.
+Several techniques were developed for ridge detection using the idea that the ridges correspond to \emph{local modulus maxima along the frequency axis} (LMMFs) of some \emph{time-frequency representation} (TFR).
+It was shown in \cite{stankovic2001measure,stankovic2001performance} that, when the TFR is the spectrogram, the locations of the LMMFs in the TF plane are estimates of the \emph{instantaneous frequencies} (IF) of the modes, the quality of estimation depending on the noise level and on the length of the analysis window.
+Still for the purpose of IFs estimation, ridge detection has been applied to many other TFRs than the spectrogram, such as the \emph{continuous wavelet transform} (CWT) \cite{Carmona1997}, the \emph{short-time Fourier transform} (STFT) \cite{meignen2018retrieval}, or the \emph{Wigner-Ville distribution} (WVD) \cite{djurovic2004algorithm}.